FreespiritD/sdroxide/README.md

 * **Read and review** generated code.
 You should be able to answer questions about your contribution.
 * **Document and comment** non-trivial parts of the code.
-* Don't use LLMs for trivial things like changing a constant, this is slow,
-wasteful and runs the risk of unneccessary modifications elsewhere.
+* Don't use LLMs for trivial things like changing a constant.
+This is slow,  wasteful and runs the risk of unneccessary modifications elsewhere.
 * Use modern, sufficiently sized models with sufficient context size.
 Running small or outdated models or limiting them to small contexts results in low quality code and damage to existing functionality.
 * Usage of locally-hosted LLMs is encouraged, but not required.
-* Please keep commits vendor-neutral and don't commit specific files for one specific cloud hosted LLMs.
+* Please keep commits vendor-neutral and don't commit specific files for one specific cloud hosted LLM.
 * Observe the project license.
 This is a GPLv3 project.
-Changing the license violates the terms several of the used libraries.
+Changing the license would violate the terms of several of the used libraries.